-Page 329: This may seem trivial, but it can be confusing for new students of Illustrator to figure out how to remove a brush they've applied.
+Page 325: This may seem trivial, but it can be confusing for new students of Illustrator to figure out how to remove a brush they've applied.
 After removing a brush stroke from an object, the stroke of the object may look different than before the brush was applied.
+Also, the stroke on the path above the duck may change in appearance and appear to no longer have the brush applied when step 4 at the top of page 325 is finished.
+That's okay, because it will still be applied.